© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Larberry Pastures settlement site is a scheduled monument protected by Historic England under reference 1006741.
 View the official record →

-Larberry Pastures is a prehistoric settlement site located in Durham, England.
+Larberry Pastures settlement site is a prehistoric settlement located in County Durham, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006741.

 Larberry Pastures settlement site is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006741.